LeetLLM

 Next Step

 You now know how to create and run a specialized small model on edge hardware.
-Speculative decoding is an orthogonal inference technique that can still give you 2x decode speed on that same small model (or any model) without changing its weights or requiring a new training run.
+Speculative decoding is a serving-time acceleration technique that can reduce decode latency when a faster draft path predicts tokens the target model accepts.

 Share this article